Safety

 Stinging Nettle

-Stinging nettle is also found in various areas of the Park.
-Watch for this tall plant in moist areas and along stream edges.
-It is common at the east entrance to the Balconies Cave and along the trail just below the Bear Gulch Cave.
+Stinging nettle is another plant to watch out for, especially in moist areas like the entrance to Balconies Cave and along the trail below Bear Gulch Cave.
+Contact with this plant can cause:

 A western rattlesnake on a trail at Pinnacles National Park.